Apply online now

-1. Lodge a notice: immediately before submitting your application, or within two working days, lodge the notice that is part of the application form, and a copy of the application, to:
+Immediately before submitting your application, or within two working days, lodge the notice that is part of the application form, and a copy of the application, to:

-2. Complete the application: include the notification in step 1 with your application.
+Include the notification in step 1 with your application.

 Use our online feedback form to send us your questions, suggestions or feedback.
 You can also: